ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/2-Install.md

 If Listo is too hard, and you'd actually have more fun if it was a little easier, you can make two changes.
 1. In Custom Difficulty settings, reduce the trade price penalty to 3x and reduce the long rest camp supply cost to a lower number.
 If you reduce the cost multiplier to lower than 3, earning money from selling loot becomes too fast/powerful.
-2. Navigate to [listo install location]/mods/zzz_ListonomiconModSettings/SE_CONFIG.
-Rename **Combat Extender.json** to something else (like Combat Extender.json.backup).
-Then, rename **Easy Combat Extender.json** to **Combat Extender.json.** This will cause the game to load an alternate CX configuration.
+2. Navigate to [Listo Install Location]\mods\zzz_ListonomiconModSettings\SE_CONFIG.
+Rename CombatExtender.json to something else (like CombatExtender.json.backup) and rename Easy CombatExtender.json to CombatExtender.json.
+This will cause the game to load an alternate CX configuration.
 The alt file will still be more difficult than vanilla BG3 and include new, tweaked, and changed enemies - but the size of the tweaks is much less dramatic with lower health, AC, attack rolls, and saving throw DC for enemies.

 ### 9.)
 Multiplayer